altid/twitterfs/README.md

 ```

 - service matches the given servicename (default "twitter")
-- token and secret are generated from running `twitterfs -t`, ensuring you have set your ENV variables correctly
 - log is a location to store Twitter logs.
 A special value of `none` disables logging.
 - listen_address is a more advanced topic, explained here: [Using listen_address](https://altid.github.io/using-listen-address.html)